-Make an appointment with your dentist to have your teeth cleaned.
-Shiny clean teeth elicit a wonderfully fresh feeling, and can act as a start to kick the habit.
+- Make an appointment with your dentist to have your teeth cleaned.
+Clean and shiny teeth elicit a wonderfully fresh feeling and can motivate you to kick the habit.

-Know your smoking triggers.
+- Know your smoking triggers.
 Make a list of everything that makes you feel like smoking.
-Then, designate how you will avoid these things.
-Whether it's through medication or behavioral strategies, getting past the symptoms of withdrawal requires a lifestyle change that goes beyond the cigarette butt itself.
+Then, determine how you will avoid these temptations.
+Whether it's through medication or behavioural strategies, getting past the symptoms of withdrawal requires a lifestyle change that goes beyond the cigarette butt itself.

-Know where to go for immediate help.
+- Know where to go for immediate help.
 The first few weeks are the hardest and you may be very tempted to smoke, but by talking to your dentist, dental hygienist or a close friend, cravings will soon be few and far between.
-When in doubt, call 1-800-QUIT-NOW.

-When you feel the need to pop a cigarette, brush your teeth instead.
-Using a toothpaste like Colgate® Sparkling White can help keep you from smoking and remove stains at the same time.
+- When you feel the need to pop a cigarette, brush your teeth instead.
+Using a fluoridated toothpaste can help keep you from smoking and protect your teeth at the same time.

 You Don't Have to Go It Alone

-Most communities offer smoking cessation programs that provide you strategies on how to quit smoking.
-Groups, where everyone has the same goal, are inspiring and provide a good support system.
-Call your local hospital or Lung Association for programs near you.
+Most communities offer smoking cessation programmes that recommend strategies on quitting smoking.
+Joining a group where everyone has the same goal can be inspiring and provide a good support system.
+Call your local hospital or Cancer Association for programmes near you.

 In the end, it doesn't matter how you quit – it's just about doing it.
 Be proud of yourself for trying, and reward your successes.
-As a non-smoker, you're adding years onto your life and keeping your mouth healthy throughout it.
+As a non-smoker, you're adding years to your life and keeping your mouth healthy at the same time.